Signed SAML Response

 encPrivateKeyPass: 'yyy',

-// must have if metadata is not provided
+// Required if no metadata is supplied.

-// signingCert: readFileSync('./signing.cer')
+// signingCert: readFileSync('./signing.cer'),

-// encryptCert: readFileSync('./encrypt.cer')
+// encryptCert: readFileSync('./encrypt.cer'),

 const sp = ServiceProvider({